Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Any previous releases can be found on [GitHub](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/releases).

 Releases up until v2.4.0 are compatible with Magisk v15 to v16.7.
-Releases from v2.4.1 are compatible with Magisk v17+.
+Releases from v2.4.1 are compatible with Magisk v17 to v18.1.
 Releases from v4.0.0 are compatible with Magisk v19+.
 Releases from v5.0.0 are recommended for Magisk v19.4+.